You are here

 Mental health and sexual health

 Sometimes mental health can affect the decisions we make about sex, for example, choosing to have sex when we feel lonely or anxious.
 Sexual health concerns and diagnoses can also lead us to feel worried, anxious, sad, or even hopeless.
-If you are feeling any of these things, it is normal—and there is help!
+If you are feeling any of these things, it is common—and there is help!
 This page will mostly focus on some of the most common conditions: worry, anxiety, depression, and suicide, and what you can do if you’re experiencing any of them.

 Worry is the uneasy feeling you get when you are concerned about something.
 It’s normal to experience worry at different times in your life and it is common for people to worry about sexually transmitted infections (STI).